Tifton, Georgia: Points of interest

-Until recently, Tifton was the home of the world's second largest magnolia tree, which was located in Magnolia Tree Park.
+Until recently, Tifton was the home of the world's second-largest magnolia tree, which was located in Magnolia Tree Park.
 In 2004, the tree was burned in a fire.
 The cause of the fire has never been given by local authorities.
 Currently, the tree and observation area are blocked from visitors by a gate.
 Although it no longer grows, the tree still stands.
-It is not known where the new second largest magnolia tree resides.
+It is not known where the new second-largest magnolia tree resides.

 Georgia Museum of Agriculture and Historic Village

 The Georgia Museum of Agriculture & Historic Village, formerly known as Agrirama, is located in Tifton, Georgia.
 It opened on July 4, 1976.
-The grounds consist of five areas: a traditional farm community of the 1870s, an 1890s progressive farmstead, an industrial sites complex, rural town, and national peanut complex; and the Museum of Agriculture Center.
+The grounds consist of five areas: a traditional farm community of the 1870s, an 1890s progressive farmstead, an industrial site complex, a rural town, a national peanut complex, and the Museum of Agriculture Center.
 Over 35 structures have been relocated to the 95 acre site and faithfully restored or preserved.
 Costumed interpreters explain and demonstrate the lifestyle and activities of this time in Georgia's history.